 Mindfulness is a level of meditation that can help you become a happier and healthy person.
-It involves a mental exercise that trains your mind to focus on the present while achieving a calmness, inner peace and control.
-Mindfulness as a meditation has been found to have a positive effect on reducing health conditions such as stress, anxiety, and depression.
+It involves a mental exercise that trains your mind to focus on the present while achieving calmness, inner peace, and control.
+Mindfulness as meditation has been found to have a positive effect on reducing health conditions such as stress, anxiety, and depression.
 It is also a great exercise that even helps to boost your immunity against illnesses.

 Who can benefit from this practice?
 Everyone, young and older adults can practice mindfulness.
 How to start it?
-For the very beggining, try to focus fully on everyday activities that can please you.
+For the very beginning, try to focus fully on everyday activities that can please you.
 When you dring your coffee, try to appreciate it with all of your senses.
 Smell it deeply, taste it gently and so on.
-In the more advanced version, mindfullness can be combined with meditation.
+In the more advanced version, mindfulness can be combined with meditation.
 It can be practiced daily, or as often as you wish to connect with your inner strength.

 The practice of mindfulness has been a significant part of the ‘Buddhist path’ for thousands of years.
 It trains you to become aware of your feelings, and the surrounding environment.
 However, the practice of mindfulness has been introduced in areas such as the healthcare sector, and psychology where professionals in these fields help their patients benefit from this meditation, without necessarily being compelled to accept spiritual values of religions associated with mindfulness meditation.

-Mindfulness helps the individual achieve self-acceptance, and an inner peace, which promotes emotional balance, good health, and a better quality of life.
+Mindfulness helps the individual achieve self-acceptance, and inner peace, which promotes emotional balance, good health, and a better quality of life.